Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

 With minor adjustments, the Social Security Trust Fund will provide old age and disability insurance for all American workers now employed, as well as economic security for dependents of deceased workers (dependent spouses must be at least 60).
 Social Security did not cause and is unrelated to the federal deficit.
 This self-sustaining program is funded by payments from the Social Security Trust Fund and does not use general tax revenues to pay benefits.
 It works for most people, but same-sex couples and their families do not receive spousal and dependent benefits.

 Social Security is not an “entitlement” program but a social compact between generations (current workers paying the benefits of current retirees) and an insurance policy that grants economic protection from birth to death.
 Throughout our working lives, employees and employers pay a “premium” for this comprehensive family insurance (equivalent to a policy worth $500,000) through Social Security taxes (FICA) on weekly earnings.
 When a working person dies or becomes disabled, his or her dependents receive substantial monthly benefits.
 At retirement, workers collect Social Security benefits for the rest of their lives.
-Of the 53 million people currently receiving Social Security benefits, 36 million are retirees and their spouses, 8 million are workers with disabilities, 4 million are children who have lost a parent, and 5 million are widows and widowers.
-(Figure 2)
+Of the 57 million people currently receiving Social Security benefits, 40 million are retirees and their dependents, 11 million are disabled workers and their dependents, and 6 million are survivors of deceased workers.

 American workers who still have jobs face declining real wages and diminished benefits, where they have benefits at all.
 Tens of millions more are unemployed or underemployed, and over 45 million lack health insurance.
 Political decisions—how money is spent and who antes up—drive current assaults on Social Security, public sector pensions and healthcare.
-Should the Republicans gain control of the Senate and the White House in the 2012 election, their plans to undermine Social Security and replace Medicare with a voucher system while lowering tax rates on the wealthy could become a reality, destroying the national social safety net as we know it.
 The issue is not lack of resources.
 After billions spent for wars in Afghanistan and Iraq, for the bailout of Wall Street and for slashing taxes on the wealthy, the Right claims there is a fiscal crisis.
 Their agenda punishes working families with cuts in basic services, decimates public-sector unions and undermines the well-being of future generations.
 Public-sector workers are now being blamed for a mess caused by private-sector interests that still have not been held to account and are amassing even greater fortunes than before the crisis.
 Ironically, the very people often blamed are among the most victimized by the economic crisis, having seen savings and the value of homes and other retirement assets vastly diminished.

 American workers must engage in national, state and city budget fights, as well as local contract campaigns, to defend the social safety net.
 It may feel like a daunting task, but the PSC Social Safety Net Working Group’s approach is to work incrementally, member-to-member.
 We intend to